Jacksonville Legal Blog

 As if the outbreak and spreading of this potentially deadly disease were not enough, with increased pressures added to the home front, many couples are considering whether their relationships are strong enough to even withstand COVID-19.
 State issued closings of schools, churches, restaurants, retail centers, recreational venues like beaches and public parks, even golf courses, and exercise facilities are making life, a little less enjoyable and a lot more stressful.
 Individuals are starting to feel the effects of mandates designed to limit their exposure to this virus.
 Added to these issues are the physical office and business closures ordering workers to work from home, testing many a relationship on sharing home office space and increased time spent in the company of one’s spouse, companion or significant other.
 Couples are finding out just how this 24/7 close association and forced compatibility is actually working out.

-Why Choose Heekin Litigation Group for Any Marital or Family Law Issue?
+Why Choose Heekin Law, P.A. for Any Marital or Family Law Issue?